Navigating Communication Challenges: Insights and Strategies

 - Access Allied Health & Training

-- 4 min read
+- 3 min read

-Understanding Communication Changes with Parkinson's Disease & other Neurological Conditions
+Understanding Communication Changes with Parkinson's Disease & Other Neurological Conditions

 Neurological conditions often affect the muscles and nerves involved in speaking and swallowing.
 This can lead to: